pluralsight/guides/draft/front-end-javascript/ionic-2-and-firebase/article.md

 We will create a new project called todoer
 ## Building the App

+Lets go over the key features of this application.
+1. Create todos
+2. Mark todos checked or unchecked
+3. filter todos by if they are checked or not
+4. delete a todo

 ### Firebase config

 ### Creating the data service